Acylindrical hyperbolicity and the centers of Artin groups that are not free of infinity: Introduction

+\begin{remark} Goldsborough and Vaskou, who are the authors of \cite{GV}, pointed to us out that the results in \cite{GV} and Theorem~\ref{main} imply acylindrical hyperbolicity of random Artin groups.
+The following is based on their remark.
+By referring to \cite{GV} for some definitions, we can state the resulting implication precisely: an Artin group picked at random relatively to any non-decreasing divergent function $f:\mathbb{N}\to\mathbb{N}$ is asymptotically almost surely acylindrically hyperbolic.
+Indeed the case of $f(N)\succ N^{\frac{3}{2}}$ and the case of $f(N)\prec N^{1-\alpha}$ for some $0<\alpha<1$ are covered in Corollaries 3.4 and 4.3 in \cite{GV}, respectively.
+The missing case was unknown (see Question 1.6 in \cite{GV}), but now it is resolved as follows: we consider the case of $f(N)\prec N^2$, which contains the missing case.
+By Lemma 2.7, Theorem 2.9 (2) and Lemma 2.10 in \cite{GV}, an Artin group picked at random relatively to $f$ asymptotically almost surely is irreducible and not free of infinity.
+Thus, it is acylindrically hyperbolic by Theorem~\ref{main}. \end{remark}

-In this paper, for the proof of Theorem \ref{main}, we develop the argument in Charney and Morris-Wright \cite{Charney} and the authors \cite{KO2}.
-Charney and Morris-Wright \cite{Charney} showed acylindrical hyperbolicity of Artin groups of infinite type associated with graphs that are not joins, by studying clique-cube complexes, which are CAT(0) cube complexes, and the isometric actions on them.
+In this paper, for the proof of Theorem~\ref{main}, we develop arguments from \cite{Charney} and \cite{KO2}.
+Charney and Morris-Wright \cite{Charney} established the acylindrical hyperbolicity of Artin groups of infinite type associated with graphs that are not joins, by studying clique-cube complexes, which are CAT(0) cube complexes, and the isometric actions on them.
 They constructed a WPD contracting element of such an Artin group with respect to the isometric action on the clique-cube complex.
-The authors \cite{KO2} developed their study and treated Artin groups associated with graphs that are not cones.
-To treat the case of Artin groups associated with graphs that are not cliques, we need further development and more delicate arguments.
+We note that the existence of a WPD contracting element is a sufficient condition for acylindrical hyperbolicity \cite{BBF}.
+The authors \cite{KO2} developed this approach and treated Artin groups associated with graphs that are not cones.
+To treat the case of Artin groups associated with graphs that are not cliques, we need additional development and more refined arguments.
 Indeed, we introduce the reduced clique-cube complex.
-It is a convex subcomplex of the clique-cube complex, and works more appopriately in our case than the clique-cube complex.
-Combining with careful discussions on the local geometry of the cube complexes, we construct a candidate of a WPD contracting element with respect to the action on the reduced clique-cube complex.
-We also apply some algebraic results on standard parabolic subgroups of Artin groups when we show that the candidate of a WPD contracting element is actually WPD contracting.
+It is a convex subcomplex of the clique-cube complex, and works more appropriately in our case than the clique-cube complex.
+Together with careful analysis of the local geometry of the cube complexes, we construct a candidate of a WPD contracting element with respect to the action on the reduced clique-cube complex.
+We also apply some algebraic results on standard parabolic subgroups of Artin groups to show that the candidate is actually a WPD contracting element.